edwardramirez31/micro-frontend-root-layout/README.md

 ## Deployment in AWS

-- Build the project with `yarn build` and deploy the files to a CDN or host to serve those static files.
+- Build the project with `yarn build:${ENVIRONMENT}` and deploy the files to a CDN or host to serve those static files.

 ### Use CloudFormation